 What are the liver cirrhosis symptoms?

-In most cases, in the early stages, the disease is asymptomatic.
+In most cases, the disease is first asymptomatic.
 Destructive changes, ending in cirrhosis, occur almost imperceptibly.
 Sometimes abnormal findings in blood tests or ultrasound are detected accidentally, during a routine examination.

-Fatigue, nausea and loss of appetite are the late-stage danger signals.
+Fatigue, nausea and loss of appetite are the late-stage liver cirrhosis symptoms.
 Skin changes add to these non-specific signs, including:

 - spider-like blood vessels, especially on the face or upper body;